muratk5n/thirdwave/en/README.md

 Rereading parts of the great Graber interview; DG hit the nail on the head on many subjects.
-That point on religion is right on the money - all religion, at its core, is left-wing (sadly they get co-opted and are made to serve the state - see Romanized Christianity, or Romanized Ottoman Islam).
+That point on religion is right on the money - all religion, at its core, is left-wing (sadly they get co-opted and are made to serve the state - see Romanized Christianity, or -Third Rome- Ottoman Islam).

 Graeber: "In the Middle Ages it all shifts back again — the great religions, which really started as anti-war movements, take over, the